 3. By Submitting a written verification:

 Some employers may require written verification of employment.
 You could do the same too.
-It involves requesting a letter from the applicant's former or current employer confirming their employment history.
+It involves requesting an employment verification letter from the applicant's former or current employer confirming their employment history.
 This can be particularly useful for applicants who are currently employed and may not want their current employer to receive a phone call or email from a potential employer.

 4. Online databases: